A New 15-Bed HOSPICE RESIDENCE for Langley

 OUR NEEDS ARE GROWING

-it’s a philosophy of care that provides sensitivity and support for individuals experiencing a terminal illness; that emphasizes comfort, dignity and quality of life; that affirms life and neither hastens nor postpones death; and that is available to patients and their families, at home, in the hospital, in the hospice residence or community care facility.
+Hospice is not just a building or residence—it’s a philosophy of care that provides sensitivity and support for individuals experiencing a terminal illness; that emphasizes comfort, dignity and quality of life; ; and is available to patients and their families, at home, in the hospital, in the hospice residence or community care facility.

 COMMUNITY IMPACT OF A NEW HOSPICE RESIDENCE FOR LANGLEY:

-A new Hospice Residence built and operated by the Langley Hospice Society in partnership with the Fraser Health Palliative Care Team will:
+The New 15-bed Langley Hospice Residence built and operated by the Langley Hospice Society in partnership with the Fraser Health Authority will:

-- increase our community bed-count to 15 private rooms—an increase of 5 beds from the 10 semi-private rooms currently available in the interim residence.
+- have 15 private rooms—an increase of 5 beds from the 10 semi-private rooms currently available in the interim residence; and house its own kitchen and specialized bathing facilities, patient care and support services, a family kitchen and laundry, and access to common areas.

-- include the addition of Langley’s first bariatric room so that these patients can access palliative care in their home community instead of being transferred elsewhere.
+- Each patient room will have its own outdoor patio with space for a patient’s bed to be wheeled out, and access to a vibrant outdoor garden and courtyard designed for use by mobility devices; and include the addition of Langley’s first bariatric room so that these patients can access palliative care in their home community instead of being transferred elsewhere.

-It is estimated that compared to acute care, hospice-based palliative care may save the health care system approximately $7,000 to $8,000 per patient.
+In addition to the comfort, care & support provided for patients & their families, hospice-based palliative care may save the health care system up to $8,000 per patient.

 OUR VISION FOR THE FUTURE